simnalamburt/arc311/Lab1/Lab1.md

 # Lab 1:

-In this lab, you will launch a CloudFormation stack that will create 2 Amazon Virtual Private Cloud (VPC)s environment, an application running in ECS and a Cloud9 IDE Instance that you will use in the rest of the workshop.
+In this lab, you will launch a CloudFormation stack that will create two Amazon Virtual Private Clouds (VPCs), an application running in ECS and a Cloud9 IDE Instance that you will use in the rest of the workshop.

 Below is a diagram of what the architecture will look like once Cloudformation has finished deploying all the resources.
 We will build on top of this architecture.